jonathanbernal25/mongo-failover/README.md

 | EC2 Instance |     ARBITER    |  ap-southeast-1b  |    -     |
 | EC2 Instance |      -----     |  ap-southeast-1b  |    -     |

-NOTE: the last row in the table above is a helper EC2 instance, meant for quick copy-paste of ReplicaSet commands
+NOTE: The last row in the table above is a helper EC2 instance, meant for quick copy-paste of ReplicaSet commands